-April 2014 News and Information
+April 2015 News and Information

 NTSO needs YOU!
-They currently have several leadership positions open for the remainder of this semester and the 2014-15 year.
+They currently have several leadership positions open for the remainder of this semester and the 2015-16 year.
 Available positions include: President-Elect, Treasurer, Secretary, and Publicity / Social Media Specialist.
 This is a great way to build your professional network, add volunteer activity to your resume, attend a conference or workshop at little or no cost, and have fun all at the same time.
 To learn more about being an officer, contact NTSO president, Matt Jerger at firstname.lastname@example.org.

 Polk Library News

 Do you have a full schedule and need library help at odd hours?
 No problem!
-A live chat service called, Ask A Librarian is staffed 24/7 by librarians.
+A live chat service called Ask A Librarian is staffed 24/7 by librarians.
 You can access this chat service from the front page of Polk Library's website.
 The link can be found right below the search box.
 Ask a librarian how to find books or journal articles and more.
 Try it!
 If you don’t prefer live chat on the computer, you can always e-mail your reference questions to a Polk librarian at: email@example.com.

 The Writing Center offers extended hours and online assistance.
 Let them work with you to understand a writing project, plan your draft, or revise your work.
 Students can request asynchronous feedback via a YouTube recording of a consultant talking through their draft, or they can set up a real-time video chat through Google Hangout or arrange to call the Center by phone for an appointment.
 They also have live chat help via Google Chat in the university Titan Apps email system.

 The Writing Center is located in Suite 102 of the Student Success Center.
 The Writing Center provides free writing assistance for all undergraduate and graduate students in any discipline and at any stage in the writing process.
 Their aim is to make all students better writers.
 Learn more about the Writing Center's services or schedule an appointment by visiting their website.